Problem-Based Nonlinear Optimization

 This example shows how to solve a constrained nonlinear problem based on optimization expressions.
 The example also shows how to convert a nonlinear function to an optimization expression.

-Convert nonlinear functions, whether expressed as function files or anonymous
+Convert nonlinear functions, whether expressed as function files or anonymous functions, by using

 Shows how to define objective and constraint functions for a structured nonlinear optimization in the problem-based approach.